olanciotti/saucedemo/README.md

 - Check items are sort by Z to A.

 Sidebar items:
-- Check that Log out button works as expected.
 - Check that About us button works as expected.
 - Check that Reset app button works as expected.
 - Check that All items works as expected.